OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 are defined.
 We would like to promote all of the design and simulation variables from the Engine, Transmission, and Chassis components to the input and output of the Vehicle assembly.
-OpenMDAO includes a shortcut for doing this quickly by creating passthroughs:
+OpenMDAO includes a shortcut for doing this quickly by creating *passthroughs*:

 .. testcode:: Code5